Interactive Sound and Music

 Course content may include: sound design principles and tools; live processing of musical performance; performance and control interfaces; sound and image interaction; sound and music interaction in Games; sound installations; generative (automatic) music.

-- Comprehensive knowledge, understanding and synthesis of key principles
+- Comprehensive knowledge and understanding of key principles

-- Comprehensive knowledge, understanding and synthesis of main topics
+- Comprehensive knowledge and understanding of main topics

 - Excellent independent thinking